organix/crlf/JSON.md

 ### Canonical Encoding

 It is desirable to define a canonical encoding such that digital signatures will match for equivalent values.

+### Comparison to CBOR

+The [Concise Binary Object Representation](https://tools.ietf.org/html/rfc7049) (CBOR) is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.
+It has similar design goals, but makes different implementation decisions.